 SpaceX’s Mars Plan: 2020

 As the United States holds its next presidential election, SpaceX will be working on the next stage of Starship tests.
 This year’s tests cover the booster, as well as high altitude, high-velocity flights.
 The team is expected to conduct a number of test flights before actually placing anyone on board.
+An orbital Starship could make its flight debut at this time.

 SpaceX’s Mars Plan: 2022